wsargent/docker-cheat-sheet/README.md

 ## Checking Docker Version

 It is very important that you always know the current version of Docker you are currently running on at any point in time.This is very helpful because you get to know what features are compatible with what you have running.
-This is also important becase you know what containers to run from the docker store when you are trying to get template containers.
-That said let see how to know what version of docker we have running curently
+This is also important because you know what containers to run from the docker store when you are trying to get template containers.
+That said let see how to know what version of docker we have running currently

 * ['docker version'](https://docs.docker.com/engine/reference/commandline/version/)   check what version of docker you have running
 * [docker version [OPTIONS]]